 SQL Server Browser and SQL Server Writer are automatically prepared when you prepare an instance of SQL Server.
 They are completed when you complete the SQL Server instance by using the Complete Image step.

-For information about supported editions of SQL Server, see Features Supported by the Editions of SQL Server 2016.
+For information about supported editions of SQL Server, see Editions and supported features of SQL Server 2017.

 You can perform an edition upgrade while configuring a prepared instance of SQL Server.
 This option is not supported for SQL Server Express editions.